eq-without-hash (PLW1641)

 return hash(self.name)

-, overriding __eq__
+overriding the __eq__

 class Developer(Person):